OpenDevEd/bwrap-cursor/README.md

   * **GPU Passthrough:** The script automatically detects and passes through GPU devices (`/dev/dri`, NVIDIA devices) for hardware acceleration.
 This is necessary for smooth performance but grants the sandboxed application access to GPU resources.

   * **X11/Wayland Access:** The script passes through display server sockets and environment variables, which is necessary for GUI functionality but allows the sandboxed application to interact with your display system.

+  * **$HOME Access:** The entire `$HOME` directory remains accessible (read-only) to the sandboxed application.
+This is a security consideration, as Cursor can read all files in your home directory.
+However, this is similar to how most desktop applications operate - they typically have access to your home directory for configuration, themes, and other user data.
+The key difference is that `bcursor` prevents Cursor from *modifying* anything outside your project directory.

 ## Removing DBUS access